 Meet Andrew Timko of Blueprint Coffee: roaster, green buyer, and coffee educator extraordinaire.
 We spoke to Andrew about his long history with the coffee industry, his deep interest in the entire seed-to-cup processs, and his dedication to lifelong learning.

-up managing a cafe and became very avidly interested in trying to improve espresso quality and milk technique.
+I started roasting at home around that time.
+Like any barista, as soon as I saw roasting, that was the mysterious next step or goal for my journey.
+I ended up managing a cafe and became very avidly interested in trying to improve espresso quality and milk technique.
 At that time, I was learning how to do latte art that now I can roll my eyes at.
 It was considered advanced at the time, but now it is ubiquitous.
 Now everyone does it and they are way better than me.

 After a couple years there, I moved back to St. Louis and worked with a guy who was roasting.
 He's a friend of mine named Barry Jarrett.
 He taught me a lot more about coffee, the equipment side of the industry, a little bit about the roasting side and more about cupping.
 That's also when I entered into barista competitions way back, which was a disaster too, but it was also a very good learning experience.
 I did that for a couple years and then I moved on to Kaldi's and met Howard and Suzanne.

 When I met Howard and Suzanne, they were aware of how the scene was changing, but they didn't know how to engage in it.
-I came along and was like, "I'm involved in barista competition.
-I know how to do latte art.
-I know how to prepare good espresso.
+I came along and was like, "I'm involved in barista competition, know how to do latte art, and know how to prepare good espresso.
 I can train your staff, blah, blah, blah.”
 They said, "Okay, you're hired, but you gotta do UPS too and do shipping."